Hans Klaar's first boat, A lateen rigged Wharram catamaran ketch

 Note that one hull is slighly smaller than the other, this reduces bending stresses on the crossbeams.
-Note that the rudders are lashed to the main hull and also there are trailing steering oars that work as rudders (dont know the name)
+Note that the rudders are lashed to the main hull and are known as quarter rudders

 Overview of Hans Klaar's boats

-Hans Klaar's first boat was a ketch rigged Wharram cat in plywood/epoxy
+Hans Klaar's first boat was a lateen ketch rigged Wharram cat in plywood/epoxy

 Ontong Java was sold in New Zealand approx 2011, and now goes by the name Mareva